-A comfort zone is a psychological state in which things feel familiar to an individual, so they believe they are in control of their environment, experiencing low levels of anxiety and stress.
+A comfort zone is a psychological state in which things feel familiar to an individual, so they believe they’re in control of their environment, experiencing low levels of anxiety and stress.

 People prefer to ‘live comfortably’ because of the short-term fear of possible risk.
 Within the comfort zone, our needs are met, while we enjoy zero stress.
-Our brain is lazy; it does not want to do extra things if it recognises that the body is surviving.
-By default, it tries to get you to do what you have always done.
+Our brain is lazy; it doesn’t want to do extra things if it recognises that the body is surviving.
+By default, it tries to get you to do what you’ve always done.

-This is exactly why it is important for you to get out of your comfort zone.
+This is exactly why it’s important for you to get out of your comfort zone.

-When you are nervous, you feel as if the whole world is watching, but the truth is they are not.
-Confidence is not an inborn talent, it is a skill and is workable.
+When you’re nervous, you feel as if the whole world is watching, but the truth is – they’re not.
+Confidence isn’t an inborn talent, it’s a skill and is workable.
 So, the simplest way to develop confidence is to face our fears and take a risk.